delmic/elnok/README.md

 * --log-level <level>

-    Set verbosity level (0-2, default = 0).
-0 only shows warning and errors.
+    Set verbosity level (0-3, default = 0) of the elnok internals.
+0 only shows errors.
     A higher number shows more information about the program's behaviour.
     Everything is logged on the error output.
+Unless you're debugging an issue with elnok, you probably want to leave it to the minimum.

 * --host HOST